Mobility Tracking

 IOM Yemen DTM’s Rapid Displacement Tracking (RDT) tool collects data on estimated numbers of households forced to flee on a daily basis from their locations of origin or displacement, allowing for regular reporting of new displacements in terms of estimated numbers, geography, and needs.
 It also tracks returnees who returned to their location of origin.

-• Al Hodeidah (2 HHs) – Hays (2 HHs) district.
-All displacements in the governorate originated from Ta’iz.
+• Al Hodeidah (1 HH) – Hays (1 HH) district.
+All displacements in the governorate were internal.

 The majority of people moved from the following governorates and districts:

-IOM identified 9 households displaced in the previous reporting period, which covered 24 - 30 March 2024, in the governorates of Ma'rib (6 HHs), Al Hodeidah (2 HHs), and Ta’iz (1 HH).
+IOM identified 2 additional households displaced in the previous reporting period, which covered 25 - 31 August 2024, in the governorate of Al Hodeidah (16 HHs).
 These figures have been added to the cumulative displacement total recorded since the beginning of the year.